 The Montana Sage Grouse Habitat Conservation Program is overseen by the Montana Sage Grouse Oversight Team (MSGOT), whose duties were established by the Act.
 MSGOT's composition is also established by statute.
 MSGOT establishes broad policy and implementation guidance and is administratively attached to the Montana's Governor's Office.
-The Program is administratively attached to and hosted by Montana Department of Natural Resources and Conservation (DNRC).
-DNRC provides critical administrative, fiscal, legal, and information technology support to the Program and MSGOT.

 MSGOT meets at least four times a year to address timely issues related to implementing the Orders and the Act.
-These include: coordinating conservation and permitting efforts with state and federal agencies, selection of projects to receive funding from the Stewardship Account, oversight of the habitat mitigation framework and habitat quantification tool (HQT), and addressing concerns and priorities from various stakeholders as to the implementation and focus of the Program and Montana's Strategy overall.
+These include: coordinating conservation and permitting efforts with state and federal agencies, selection of projects to receive funding from the Stewardship Account, oversight of the habitat mitigation framework and habitat quantification tool (HQT) and addressing concerns and priorities from various stakeholders as to the implementation and focus of the Program and Montana's Strategy overall.

 Executive Order 12-2015 applies to all Executive Branch state agencies and is mandatory.
-E0-12-2015 requires the Program to review all proposed activities that require a state permit for implementation in sage grouse habitats designated as a Core Area, General Habitat, or a Connectivity Area by the map contained in Executive Order 21-2015.
+EO-12-2015 requires the Program to review all proposed activities that require a state permit for implementation in sage grouse habitats designated as a Core Area, General Habitat, or a Connectivity Area by the map contained in Executive Order 21-2015.
 Statutory definitions of these habitat areas are also provided for in the Act.
 If the proposed activity will take place outside of these designated areas or a state permit, authorization or state funds are not involved, Program review is not required.